- For Faculty and Students

 - Are you criticizing the paper’s actual claims?
 If it says that P holds for novices who are learning how to program, there is no point saying, “But no experienced programmer would do that!”

-- Are your criticisms of the paper's statistics numerical?
-It's meaningless to say, "The paper's sample size is too small," without some quantification.
+- Are your criticisms of the paper’s statistics valid?
+It’s meaningless to say, “The paper’s sample size is too small,” without some quantification.